mabrown8888/auto-annotated-portfolio/content/pages/blog/post-four.md

       text:
         textAlign: left
 ---
-This is my first post on here.
-Very excited for some upcoming project ideas I want to build.
+Currently working on creating my portfolio.
+Very excited for things to come.